 All qualifying juniors or seniors who have either fulfilled the requirements of the certificate or who have plans to complete the requirements prior to graduation (including approved and/or funded research/ internship experiences) are eligible.

 Objectives of the Certificate Program

-The certificate requires successful completion of two required and two elective courses in global health as well as the completion of a capstone experience or project which can include a global health related internship, qualifying lab work or an independent research project.
+The certificate requires successful completion of two required and two elective courses in global health as well as the completion of a capstone experience or project which must represent work completed independently of a class.
+Examples of past capstone experiences include: global-health related internship, qualifying lab work or an independent research project.

-- To provide undergraduate students with the opportunity to develop analytic and problem-solving skills in key competency areas of global health including: current and emerging issues in global health, research ethics, research methods.
+- To instruct students in the fundamental principles of global health with emphasis on current and emerging issues in global health, health policy, planning, ethics, research methods and healthcare delivery science.

-- To allow students to concentrate on a specific global health challenge or issue either through experiential learning (internship) or through an independent capstone project.
+- To allow students to concentrate on a specific global health challenge or issue through an independent experiential learning capstone project.

 - To prepare students for further study in global health or internationally-focused careers in academia, civil society, industry, government or health care.